ord4/isp-term-project/docs/report.md

 currently being developed on a WAMP servers local to developer machines.
 Amazon Web Services offer the capability to host WAMP applications on remote Windows servers.
-Though not typical for production level applciations, for our uses, this could be the simplest soultion for global access to our app.
+Though not typical for production level applciations, for the team's uses, this could be the simplest soultion for global access to the application.

 #### User Experience
 For a user to use this application they would start off on a home